gnunicorn/discourse-plugin-checklist/README.md

 Then restart your discourse and enjoy the fun on ever /user/*/activity-page.

 ## Changelog:

+ * 2014-03-11
+   - switching to [font-awesome](http://fontawesome.io) based rendering
+   - adding the new `[_]` option
+   - adding doc reference to shared-edits plugin
+   - fix issue when that updating after `[x]` or `[-]` wasn't possible
+   - this unfortunately is backwards incompatible, if checkboxes don't show up anymore, you need to re-save them to the database.

  * 2014-03-05
    - initial version with prettified rendering